-GAM online training courses: These courses are currently being developed.
-It consists of 7 modules, of which four have been completed, linked to the most critical areas for the preparation of financial information.
+For aspects related to the preparation of financial information, Fluidra has two core themes in the training of accounting and financial skills: 1.- GAM online training courses: It consists of 6 modules, of which 5 have been published, linked to the most critical areas for the preparation of financial information.
 It is aimed at those responsible for the preparation of financial statements in all of the group companies, and is an obligatory component.
+The 2 modules pending publication are expected to be published in 2015.